nerds-ufes/Flex-Cubic/README.md

 ## Instructions for reproduction
 To reproduce the experiments presented and analyzed here, consult the instructions in the directories [Install](Install/README.md) and [Scripts](Scripts/README.md).
 For the source code of the TCP Flex-cubic algorithm, consult the file [Flex-Cubic source code](bpf_cubic/README.md).

+For a simple functionality test, it is necessary to first follow the step-by-step instructions described in the [Install](Install/README.md) directory and then execute [item 4](Scripts/README.md).
+The execution will only start the mininet with the network topology, performing connection tests between hosts for approximately 200 seconds, and will export the iperf3 results to JSON files.
+This is a simple test of the TCP bpf_cubic functionality, not exporting enough data to generate comparison graphs like those illustrated in the complete work.

 ## Background and Related Work
 A structural limitation remains in most CCAs in the differentiation between losses caused by congestion events, illustrated in Fig 1 (a), and those caused by corrupted bits at physical layer by noise and interference, which is depicted in Fig 2 (b).
 In long-distance optical fibers, free-space optical (FSO) links subject to atmospheric turbulence, and satellite communications links under noise and interference, a non-negligible fraction of packet losses stems from residual bit errors rate (BER), and not from buffer overload.